WilliamAnimate/bad-linktree/README.md

 * **Something to edit files with** - If you're using my favourite distro of the NT kernel, Windows, there is a preinstalled application called **Notepad.exe** (located in the system32 folder) that should work.
 If you're on ~~GNU/Linux~~ ~~GNU/Linux~~ [Linux](https://wikipedia.org/wiki/Linux) based operating systems, you probably already have [**emacs**](https://wikipedia.org/wiki/Emacs), [**nvim**](https://wikipedia.org/wiki/Vim_(text_editor)#Neovim), [**vim**](https://wikipedia.org/wiki/Vim_(text_editor)), [**vi**](https://wikipedia.org/wiki/Vi) or [**gnu nano**](https://wikipedia.org/wiki/GNU_nano) installed. feel free to use that.

+* **Literally any sort of knowlege on css** - so you don't break the webpage, hopefully.

 ### Editing

 I don't know.
 You've come this far, im sure you'll think of something.